 In Hitler’s Germany things took a drastic turn.
 Soon those who were not part of the strong Aryan stock and those who were not Christian were under attack.
-These changes did not happen overnight and they were compounded with a long list of internal conflicts that Hitler and the Nazi party were able to manipulate to fit their hate filled agenda.
+These changes did not happen overnight, and they were compounded with a long list of internal conflicts that Hitler and the Nazi party were able to manipulate to fit their hate filled agenda.
 Hitler hated people who were of Jewish descent and believed that only those who were white were worthy of life in Germany.
-At first, those who were Jewish or from other groups like the LGBTQ community or even the Gypsies were pushed out of Germany.
-However, when that did nothing to remove them fast enough, concentration camps were opened up under the guise of work camps.
+At first, those who were Jewish or from other groups like the LGBTQ community, or even the Gypsies, were pushed out of Germany.
+However, when that did not remove them fast enough, concentration camps were opened up under the guise of work camps.
 However, it soon became apparent that much more than work was happening in these camps.
 Over the course of the Holocaust, Hitler and the Nazi party were responsible for the murder of six million Jews.
 This all happened quickly between 1933 and 1945.
-Had the allied forces not stepped in, Hitler would have been very close to his goal of eradicating the earth of the Jewish population.
+Had the allied forces not stepped in, Hitler would have been very close to his goal of eradicating the Earth of the Jewish population.

 Thankfully, the allied forces were able to step in and stop Hitler.
 However, Hitler and many of the top Nazi party officials committed suicide and many of the details of this time were lost with them.
 Historians have worked hard to put the pieces of the puzzle together to offer a strong supporting narrative of World War II.
 Today, museums around the world celebrate those heroes who saved lives and condemn those who took part in the mass extinction of the Jews.

 WHERE: New Orleans, LA, United States of America

 MAIN THEME: The museum specialises in different exhibits that show World War II from the American perspective.